A banner that depicts a field of red poppy flowers. In the center to the right is text that reads Memorial Day 2025.

 Retired Poppies

-Purchase a limited edition silk poppy from the Museum's poppy field.
+Buy a limited-edition retired silk poppy from the Museum and Memorial's poppy field.

 Local Makers